 The Epson EcoTank ET-2850 is an all-in-one printer designed for small or home offices.
-It replaces the now-discontinued Epson EcoTank ET-2760 and is similar in design and performance, with one difference: there's no SD card slot like its predecessor.
+It replaces the now-discontinued Epson EcoTank ET-2760 and is similar in design and performance, with one notable difference: it lacks an SD card slot, unlike its predecessor.
 It has USB and Wi-Fi connectivity, an 8.5x11 flatbed scanner, and a 100-sheet input tray.
 It supports duplex printing but not duplex scanning since it lacks an automatic feeder.

 Our Verdict

-The Epson EcoTank ET-2850 is very good for family use.
-It can print thousands of pages before you need to refill its tanks, and replacement ink is cheap.
+The Epson EcoTank ET-2850 is very good for home use.
+It can print thousands of pages before needing to refill its tanks, and replacement ink is inexpensive.
 There's a flatbed scanner to scan old pictures, drawings, or pages from a recipe book.
-However, while it prints very sharp, detailed photos, color accuracy is poor, so most images won't necessarily come out looking like the original.
+However, while it prints very sharp and detailed photos, color accuracy is poor, so most images won't necessarily come out looking like the originals.

 - Incredibly high page yields.